Anoerak/Particle_System/README.md

 The Particle System Project is a JavaScript project that uses PIXI.js for creating particle animations.
 It allows you to configure various aspects of the particle system, including textures, animation behavior, and more.

+## Documentation

+The documentation for this project can be found in the [docs](./docs) folder.
+It contains the following files:

+-   [index](./docs/index.html): The main documentation page
+-   [config](./docs/global.html): Documentation for global variables
+-   [stageController](./docs/StageController.html): Documentation for the StageController class
+-   [particleController](./docs/ParticleController.html): Documentation for the ParticleController class
+-   [texturesController](./docs/TexturesController.html): Documentation for the TexturesController class
+-   [coinsModel](./docs/CoinsModel.html): Documentation for the CoinsModel class

 ## Installation